 Betts, Bradley go deep to lift Red Sox over Cardinals 6-3

-Mookie Betts hasn't felt great about his performances lately, even if the results for the Boston Red Sox right fielder look just fine.
-Betts homered and drove in two runs to back six quality innings by Eduardo Rodriguez and the Red Sox beat the St. Louis Cardinals 6-3 on Tuesday night in the opener of a two-game interleague series.
+Mookie Betts homered and drove in two runs, Jackie Bradley Jr. also went deep and the Boston Red Sox beat the St. Louis Cardinals 6-3 on Tuesday night to take the opener of a two-game interleague series.
+Bradley had two of Boston's six hits, and starter Eduardo Rodriguez allowed three runs and five hits over six innings.

 Start the conversation, or Read more at Washington Times.